PlusToolkit/PlusBuild/Docs/NewReleaseChecklist.md

 - Philips3D: we don't have the hardware
 - USDigital encoders: we don't have the hardware
 - WinProbe: we don't have the hardware
+- Ultrasonix: we don't have the hardware
+- StealthLink: we don't have the hardware

 ## Finalize release